-This Paleo marinara sauce recipe is one that my great grandmother from Sicily handed down to my grandmother, she handed down to my mother and then to me.
-My dad’s side of the family is Italian.
+This roasted tomato pasta sauce recipe is one that my great grandmother from Sicily handed down to my grandmother, she handed down to my mother and then to me.
+My dad's side of the family is Italian.
 We definitely have Italian in our blood, especially when it comes to food.
 Man is Italian food good or what?

 The roasted tomatoes give it an amazing depth of flavor and a sweetness that you can't get any other way.
 I left the vegetables chunky, but small.
 If you want to, you can puree it all for a smoother sauce (my brother can't stand tomato chunks but he loves it blended).
 It also makes a great base sauce for a bolognese if you want to add ground beef to it.

 I've also been known to use this recipe as a base for my favorite lasagna or pizza sauce.
 This is a perfect recipe to use summer tomatoes and other veggies from your garden or from the farmers market!
 Veggies are better from the store when they are in season too.

 I also think this would make a fantastic Paleo sauce for pizza!
 Man, I am making myself hungry!
 You can put this sauce with your favorite toppings on a pizza and it will be great!
 Zoodles are wonderful, my mother can't eat pasta so whenever we have spaghetti she makes zoodles instead of spaghetti and then she can eat the same thing we are.